paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 except that if the local node deemed the candidate valid, the `SendDispute` message will contain a valid vote signed by our node and will contain the initially received `Invalid` vote.

+Note, that we rely on the coordinator to check availability for spam protection (see below).
+In case the current node is only a potential block producer and does not actually need to recover availability (as it is not going to participate in the dispute), there is a potential optimization available: The coordinator could first just check whether we have our piece and only if we don't, try to recover availability.
+Our node having a piece would be proof enough of the data to be available and thus the dispute to not be spam.

 ### Sending of messages